 This legend gave rise to the Chinese metaphor, the passion of the cut sleeve (断袖之癖), which is a veiled way of referring to male homosexuality.
 Of note, compared to other terrible Chinese emperors on this list, Han Ai Di wasn’t particularly wicked or oppressive; he was simply a foolish young man head over heels in love.
 Regrettably, this hastened the demise of his already embattled dynasty.

 Actual name 刘宏 (Liu Hong).
 Reigned AD 168 to AD 189.

-To fund the emperor’s lavish lifestyle and to line their own pockets, corrupted court officers levied increasingly unbearable taxes on the peasants.
+To fund the emperor’s lavish lifestyle and to line their own pockets, these corrupted court officers levied increasingly unbearable taxes on peasants.
 Han Ling Di himself also approved the practice of selling political offices for money.
 This irredeemably damaged the integrity of the already teetering Eastern Han Dynasty.

-Without surprise, Han Ling Di’s actions were major catalysts for the demise of the Eastern Han Dynasty 31 years later.
-His appalling policies infuriated and empowered various warlords and politician factions, with open conflict breaking out between these shortly after Han Ling Di’s death.
+Without surprise, Han Ling Di’s actions became major catalysts for the demise of the Eastern Han Dynasty.
+His appalling policies infuriated and empowered various warlords and politician factions, with open conflict breaking out between these factions shortly after Han Ling Di’s death.

 6. Jin Hui Di (晋惠帝)

 Actual name 司马衷 (Sima Zhong).
 Reigned AD 290 to AD 307.